cosanlab/PGG_meteor/Logic.md

     + pSendMess2 (click then)
     + pReceiveMess2 (auto advance then)
     + gOut (auto advance, next round)
-- Finish core game logic with embedded templates approach
-    + aesthetics of neighbors contributions - YOU WERE HERE
-    + Limit communication in message templates to 140 chars (text area char limit counter)

 ###Assigner
 - ~~Is user associate with an experiment?~~